“The butterfly counts not months but moments, and has time enough.”

 unfurl your wings and,

-emerge to proclaim a new title despite all the
+emerge to proclaim a new title despite all the external urgings to celebrate Sister Spring?!

 What if you’re just not ready to face today’s outer chaos despite months of cocooning?